 The main benefit of a life estate is avoiding probate.
 If someone writes a will, it must be proven when they die before any assets can be distributed to the rightful beneficiaries.
 The probate process does not happen immediately; the estate executor must file paperwork with the court and it can take even longer if someone challenges the will.
 Using a life estate to transfer property can make for a smoother transition of the property, since it passes directly to the remainder beneficiary.

 You will likely still need a will, even if you use a life estate, to pass on other belongings and assets.
 But having the life estate can at least allow your house, a valuable asset, to pass to someone else more seamlessly.
-(You can get a will by downloading the Policygenius app.)
+(You can get a will from Policygenius's new digital services.)

 Read more about how probate works.